When you buy a house, there's a number of associated fees that you might not realise are included.

 While pretty much everyone knows they need a deposit and stamp duty, you’d be surprised at how many people don’t know the full extent of associated costs.

-The thing is, these unexpected costs may have a major impact on the overall cost and could delay your purchase before it has even really started.
+The thing is, it's important to understand and account for these costs as they can have a massive impact on your overall bottom line and could delay the purchase process before it even gets going.

-To help you understand more about your property purchase, here are the fees you can expect when you buy a house in 2025.
+To help you understand more about buying your property, here are the fees you can expect when you buy a house in 2026.
 We’ve added some industry standard estimations for each cost but remember that they may differ depending on the property, the solicitor and the purchase process:

 1. Solicitor Fees